colinhemphill/nextjs-resume/README.md

-# Next.js Static Generated Résumés
+# Next.js and Tailwind Résumé

 A résumé built especially with software professionals in mind.
 Impress your potential employer with a beautiful and incredibly fast résumé website, or generate a PDF for email and print.